 Anna Davis, RN, RYT-500, CPT

-In January 2015, I completed the 200 hr Yoga Teacher’s Training Program at The Yoga Tree, San Francisco.
+In April 2017, I completed the 500 hr Yoga Teacher’s Training Program at The Yoga Tree, San Francisco.
 My area of focus is the use of yoga as a modality for health and wellness.
-I have attended an additional 200+ hrs of yoga education for my personal enrichment and knowledge so that I may assist my students to connect/integrate their mind-body-spirit through yoga practice based on each person’s own ability and limitation at the present time due to health, fitness, illness, and injury.
+I have attended 300+ hrs of yoga education for my personal enrichment and knowledge so that I may assist my students to connect/integrate their mind-body-spirit through yoga practice based on each person’s own ability and limitation at the present time due to health, fitness, illness, and injury.
 Many students come because their health care provider refer them to yoga, sometimes for flexibility or core but often for stress reduction.
 I am a first year student in an accredited Yoga Therapy program at the Stress Management Center in Marin, CA. We do our best at offering a well rounded selection of classes from high activity to restorative so if you have concerns, call me.
-At times, 2-3 private 1-hour sessions may be very useful and necessary depending on your individual needs.
+At times, 2-3 private 1-hour sessions may be very useful and necessary to get started depending on your individual needs.

 Paraphrasing one of yoga’s wonderful teacher, Judith Lasater, When carving a stone, a sculptor removes everything that is not the statue.
 The art of revealing the beauty lies in removing what conceals it.
 Self evolution and gradual self knowing as one chisels away that which is not Self.
 Making yoga practice who you are and not what you do.

-I am available for private sessions for aikido, personal training, and yoga*.
+I am available for private sessions for aikido and self defense, personal training, and yoga*.